Introduction to COSMIC

 The Cancer Gene Census (CGC) is an ongoing effort to catalogue those genes for which mutations (somatic or germline) have been causally implicated in cancer.
 The original census and analysis was published in Nature Reviews Cancer by Futreal et al. 2004 but it continues to receive regular updates.
 The CGC is widely regarded as a definitive list of cancer genes (tumor suppressors and oncogenes).
 Navigate to the Cancer Gene Census from the dropdown ‘Projects’ menu available on any COSMIC page.
 This page is broken into three main sections: Cancer Gene Census, Breakdown, and Abbreviations.
 In the first section, a simple table of all Cancer Gene Census genes is displayed.

-To illustrate, lets examine ABL1 (the second gene in the table).
+To illustrate, lets examine ABL1 (the third gene in the table).
 The first four columns provide the gene’s descriptive name, links to its COSMIC and Entrez gene pages, and genomic region with links to COSMIC and Ensembl Browser views.
 Other columns tell us that ABL1 is located on chromosome band 9q34.1, known to be somatically mutated in CML, ALL, and T-ALL.
 It acts as an oncogene and as a gene fusion partner.
 In fact, ABL1 is one part of perhaps the most famous cancer fusion, BCR-ABL, the product of the Philadelphia chromosome rearrangement.
 This fusion defines and drives nearly all cases of CML, and its discovery lead to one of the most successful examples of targeted therapy (Imatinib).
 To learn more about ABL1’s role in cancer select the ‘Census Hallmark’ icon.
-A ‘Hallmark’ is a reference to the seminal paper by Hanahan and Weinberg (2000), updated in 2011, in which they propose that all cancers share six (now ten) common traits (hallmarks) that explain the transformation of normal cells into malignant cancer cells.
+A ‘Hallmark’ is a reference to the seminal paper by Hanahan and Weinberg (2000), updated in 2011, in which they proposed that all cancers share six (now ten) common traits (hallmarks) that explain the transformation of normal cells into malignant cancer cells.
 Cancer Gene Census curators have attemped to assign each cancer gene in the census to one or more of these Hallmarks.
 The graphic shows which hallmarks are promoted (green bars) or suppressed (blue bars) by ABL1.
 In this case, ABL1 is thought to promote proliferative signalling, change of cellular energetics, genome instability, angiogenesis, invasion and metastasis, and suppress programmed cell death.

 How many tumor supressor genes (TSGs) and oncogenes are there in CGC?

 Note: You will need to register with COSMIC to download the complete Cancer Gene Census.
-You could then load this file in R, use linux commandline, or some other approach to determine the list of TSGs and oncogenes currently documented in the CGC.
+You could then load this file in R, and use linux commandline, or some other approach to determine the list of TSGs and oncogenes currently documented in the CGC.